najaf778/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 3) Effect of Driving Frequency: Near resonance, the response is maximized, while at high frequencies, oscillations become irregular.
 [Effect of Driving Frequency](Pendulum%20Motion%203.png)

-## visualizations of the transition from regular to chaotic motion:
+## Visualizations of the transition from regular to chaotic motion:
 [visualization](space%20plots.png)

 1. Phase Space (Regular vs. Chaotic Motion)